When times change, it is important to stay informed. Here is the latest from our PM and his JobMaking Plan.

 Victoria Chamber of Commerce:

-have a very useful guide about a range of things like making sure your staff are safe when working from home.
-This has been updated yesterday.
-(Updated yesterday)
+They have a very useful guide about a range of things like making sure your staff are safe when working from home, and a handy COVID-19 Employer Guide.

 Free landline calls for pensioners, free data to home and small business customers, and no late fees.
 Register via the Telstra 24/7 App.
 It is quick and easy.
 Read more here: